jonathanj101/easily-exprenses-tracker/README.md

 ## Note

-Please have in mind that this is only a simple web app project that i created and not built to handle securities vulnerabilities.
+-   Please have in mind that this is only a simple web app project that i created and not built to handle securities vulnerabilities.
+-   Also, this project is not deployed on a server due to not being free on Heroku or other platform that offers this type of service.

 ## Summary